marcellbarsony/arch/README.md

 2.)
 Log in as a normal user

 3.)
-Launch the post-installation script to finish the installation
+Launch the post-installation script

 `bash arch_post.sh`